 We had a great time learning.
 When it is fun and interesting we learn more and will remember longer.

 What did I like best?
 Small class size, the instructors’ attentiveness to questions and the instructional material.

 Speakers are very down-to-earth and take their time to answer any questions.
 Lots of info in the binder.

-Salim Brahimi is president of IBECA Technologies, a consulting firm that provides engineering and business process improvement services.
+Salim Brahimi is Director of Engineering Technology for the Industrial Fasteners Institute (IFI) and president of IBECA Technologies, a consulting firm that provides engineering and business process improvement services.
 He is a licensed member of the Quebec Order of Professional Engineers and is an active voting member of numerous ASTM, SAE, IFI, and ISO standards and technical committees.
 In May 2004, he was awarded the Fred F. Weingruber Award, bestowed by ASTM Committee F16 for his outstanding contributions to the development of fastener standards, especially in the field of hydrogen embrittlement.
 Mr. Brahimi is also currently completing a doctorate at McGill University in Montreal on the topic of fastener hydrogen embrittlement.

 Laurence Claus is president of NNi Training and Consulting, Inc., a consultancy company serving fastener manufacturers, distributors, and automotive suppliers.
 With over 25 years of experience in the fastener industry, he is knowledgeable in the manufacture and use of automotive, industrial, and aerospace fasteners.
 He is a degreed Mechanical Engineer and participates in the technical standards activity of the IFI, SAE, ISO, ASME, ASTM, and NASC.
 Mr. Claus is also a certified Six Sigma Black Belt.